Hi Leveraged Mamas! Today I hope to shed some light on a rather insidious reason you might never escape debt.

 The levels of debt we have today are not normal

-As I keep banging on about, I think there is a clear connection between debt being normalised, and a degradation of our experience of motherhood.
+As I keep banging on about, I think there is a clear connection between debt normalisation and degradation of our experience of motherhood.

 Once you reframe debt as abnormal, you'll escape the debt cycle.

-In fact, my mission with The Leveraged Mama is to widen the gap between your income and your expenses (earn more and spend less in motherhood friendly ways) .
-The larger the gap, the more of your hard earned money can be channeled towards your financial freedom.
+In fact, my mission with The Leveraged Mama is to widen the gap between your income and your expenses (earn more and spend less in motherhood friendly ways).
+The larger the gap, you can channel the more of your hard-earned money towards your financial freedom.

 Helping you to escape debt is core to the success of that mission